if4health/siteTech4Health-s-Backend/firstNodeMongoProject/README.md

 ![](https://if4health.netlify.app/logo/opt-if4health-halfsize.png)

 This is my first Node.JS project.
-I developed a static webpage for [IF4Health](https://if4health.netlify.app/) Research Group.
-Thus I decided to create a server to manage published works and students.
-The idea is to develop CRUDs for both sections - published works and students - while learning a bit of MERN stack.
-I will deploy this application when ready, but I have a lot to learn.
+The goal is to create my first NodeJS application to manage the students belonging [IF4Health](https://if4health.netlify.app/) Research Group.
+Promise programing model is the way to go through this NodeJS code.
+[Traversy Media YouTube Channel](https://www.youtube.com/c/TraversyMedia) was really helpful in this first project.
+Personal main challenges addressed in this project are Mongo DB (never studied before) and file uploading.

 ## Requirements
 - NodeJS [https://nodejs.org/en/](https://nodejs.org/en/)